-EPUBs can have many interactive features that create rich user experiences you are used to with your eLearning and other interactive design and development tools.
-For example, audio, video, hyperlinks, metadata and mathematical information can be used within EPUBs.
+EPUBs can have many interactive features that create rich user experiences you can use with your eLearning and other interactive design and development tools.
+For example, audio, video, hyperlinks, metadata and numerical information can be used within EPUBs.
 These methods are typically associated in helping learner retention and keeping their interest while learning.
 Maybe you don’t need a course, after all, if you can place interactivity and media in the book?

 4. Intellectual Property Protection and Security

 You can add digital rights management (DRM) to protect your EPUB against theft.
 DRM software can control the viewing, copying, printing, and altering of an EPUB.
 For example, if a company needs to distribute an EPUB just to employees, or if any data is collected from the EPUB, then the information can be secured against undesired access.
 For additional ideas on how to secure your mobile content, be sure to check out our articles here and here.